 What is it?

-XLE is a new patented technology developed by Link Labs.
-XLE uses phase-ranging technology to communicate a tagged asset’s location by sending invisible signals between tags and beacons.
-Phase measurements give a precision location of up to sub-meter accuracy using xyz coordinates.
+XLE® is a new patented technology developed by Link Labs.
+XLE® uses phase-ranging technology to communicate a tagged asset’s location by sending invisible signals between tags and beacons.
+Phase measurements give a precision location of up to meter-level accuracy using xyz coordinates.

 Location Beacons/Access Points: Similar in design, the location beacons and access points both operate using power.
 The average of location beacons to access points is 4:1.
 Mount in place to identify a specific location and receive data from tagged assets or people and send data to the gateway.